stavalfi/k8test/README.md

 ## Introduction

-Use all k8s features to deploy and expose images during tests.
+Use all k8s features to deploy and expose images during tests :heavy_check_mark:

 #### Benefits

-- Faster tests - deploying an image is slow. k8test deployments has a scope:
+- Faster tests - deploying an image is slow. k8test deployments added a scope property to the game:
-  - singletone in cluster (forever),
+  - singletone in cluster (a single resource will be available at most in the cluster),
   - singletone is all tests-run (in the next test run, there will be new deployment)
   - not a singletone (each subscription will create new deployment)
 - [wip] Monitoring tests resources - you can safly stop/cancel/shutdown the tests when/how ever you want and eventually all the resources will be deleted.
 - There is no need to learn k8s.
 There are good defaults.

+#### No Surprises

+- :hankey: No external resources are allocated on your machine
+- :surfer: No external synchronization is used (your file-system/network/...)
+- :rocket: No pulling: Event based implementation (https://github.com/kubernetes-client/javascript)

 ## Setup